-3Department of immunology research center, Faculty of Medicine, Tabriz University of Medical Sciences, East Azerbaijan Tabriz, IRAN
+2Department of Immunology Research Center, Faculty of Medicine, Tabriz University of Medical Sciences, East Azerbaijan Tabriz, Iran.

-Objectives: Cancer is one hyperactive disorder which can cause uncontrolled propagation of cells.
-Several reports show that Omega polyunsaturated fatty acids can prove their own antitumor effects in different cancerous cells by stopping operation of cellular cycle.
-So the main goal of this study is the investigation of the effect of Omega polyunsaturated fatty acids on the exposition rate of genes CDK1, CyclinB1, the cellular cycle of the stomach cancerous tissue in the under-chemotherapy patients with stomach adenocarcinoma.
+Objectives: Cancer is a hyperactive disorder which can cause uncontrolled propagation of the cells.
+Several reports indicated that omega polyunsaturated fatty acids can prove their own antitumor effects on different cancerous cells by stopping the operation of the cellular cycle.
+Therefore, this study mainly aimed to investigate the impact of omega polyunsaturated fatty acids (PUFAs) on the exposition rate of genes CDK1, CyclinB1, and the cellular cycle of the stomach cancerous tissue in under-chemotherapy patients with stomach adenocarcinoma.

-Materials and methods: The present study was a double-blind clinical trial before intervention and after intervention in which neither the oncologist nor the patients were aware of the treatment.
-The patients with stomach adenocarcinoma were recognized for the first time and were subjected to chemotherapy.
-24 patients were chance and in the lottery selected in the case and control groups.
-In control group treatment was performed by cis-platin with placebo and in the case group it was begun by cis-platin with the complementary capsule of fatty acids namely Natural Factors Ultimate -Omega Factors with the dose of 1200 mg made by America and 3600 mg daily, three 1200 mg medicines each course for three weeks.
-Three samples of stomach biopsy were taken from all patients before and after chemotherapy.
-Among biopsy samples, all tissues' mRNAs were extracted.
-Then DNA was synthesized according to them and the exposition rate of desired genes was measured using Real-Time PCR method.
+Materials and Methods: The present study was a double-blind clinical trial in which neither the oncologist nor the patients were aware of the treatment before and after the intervention.
+The patients with stomach adenocarcinoma were first recognized and subjected to chemotherapy.
+A total of 24 patients were randomly selected and included in the case and control groups.
+The patients in the control group were treated with cisplatin and placebo while those of the case group first received cisplatin with the complementary capsule of fatty acids, namely, Natural Factors Ultimate Omega Factors with a dose of 1200 mg and 3600 mg daily, encompassing three 1200 mg medicines each course for 3 weeks.
+Three samples of the stomach biopsy were taken from all patients before and after the chemotherapy.
+All mRNA tissues were extracted out of the biopsy samples.
+Then, DNA was synthesized based on these samples and the exposition rate of the desired genes was measured using the real-time polymerase chain reaction (PCR) method.

-Conclusion: Obtained results of this study show that use of Omega fatty acids 3, 6 and 9 with Cisplatin medicine can be effective in stopping the cell cycle phase G2 in cancerous cells of stomach tissue
+Conclusions: Generally, the results revealed that using omega fatty acids 3, 6, and 9 along with cisplatin medicine can be effective in stopping the cell cycle phase G2 in cancerous cells of the stomach tissue.

 Cite By, Google Scholar